 Will Chattanooga be named the best town ever?
 Voting ends at 11:59 p.m.
 Thursday night and its a close battle between the Scenic City and Port Angeles, WA.

 The Outside Magazine contest started with 64 towns but the winner will be determined in a matter of hours and announced Friday.

 But allegations of the voting being hacked are flying around the web.

-A website, the Peninsula Daily News, says that a Google search suggests the Outside Magazine site may have been hacked.
+, says that a Google search suggests the Outside Magazine site may have been hacked.

 The site also says that a fake portrayal of a well-known Washington businessman has popped up during the final day of voting, and prompted this response from Leslie Robertson, a moderator for the Revitalize Port Angeles website and one of the leaders of the effort to secure the title for Port Angeles: